 Salary, benefits, and perks during this period

 Now, in regards to benefits, employees are still allowed to take annual leave during their notice period and are still entitled to any other perks stipulated in their employment contract.
+Pension contributions and other contractual benefits should continue during the notice period.
 In the event they have any outstanding holiday allowance when they leave the company, they should be compensated for it in full in their final salary payment.
+The final pay must include all outstanding entitlements, including holiday pay.

 Payment in lieu of notice (PILON)